10 Ecommerce Trends to Boost Business Growth in 2020 3253 Views Jan 17, 2020

 This feature dwells on the success of text-based Google Ads.
 Google Shopping ads are sometimes referred to as PLAs (product listing ads) and they include images and product details.

-Hence, it serves as an extremely powerful sales channel and can prove to be an incredible SEO hack for online stores.
+Hence, it serves as an extremely powerful sales channel and can prove to be an incredible eCommerce SEO services for online stores.
 It also boosts conversions by over 17%.

 This is how Google Shopping looks like: